 The student will identify one of the following physical activities and will participate in that activity for one semester.
 The student will be evaluated on the basis of ability, attendance, improvement and knowledge as demonstrated in a written examination.
-The student will be presented with technique instruction rules information, active participation and standards of appreciation in each activity.
-The emphasis is in lifetime carry-over activities skills and sports.
-All activity courses are co-educational unless otherwise moted in activities course, the student may be required to pay additional, fees and arrange for equipment.
+The student will be presented with technique instruction, rules information, active participation and standards of appreciation in each activity.
+The emphasis is inlifetime carry-over activities, skills and sports.
+All activity courses are co-educational emiss, otherwise noted in activities courses, the student may be required to pay additional fees and arrange for equipment.